tijmenvangulik/Ergometerspace/connection.md

 * Mobile: Ergometer-space app for android (native support, download the app from the play store)
   - [Android play store](https://play.google.com/store/apps/details?id=org.tijmenvangulik.ergometerspace&gl=NL)
   - Chrome browser running on an android device.
 If it is not already installed you can download it from the [play store](https://play.google.com/store/apps/details?id=com.android.chrome&referrer=utm_source%3Dhelp-center%26utm_medium%3Dhc-answer%26utm_campaign%3Dhelp-center-mg) Start the [website](https://ergometer-space.org) and use the chrome function "add to home screen" to add the ergometer app to your home screen.
-  - IOS.
-I do not support IOS.
-There is one work arround to run the website on an iPhone.
+  - iOS: I do not support iOS.
+There is one work arround to run the app on an iPhone.
 Install the [WebBLE browser app](https://apps.apple.com/us/app/webble/id1193531073) on your iPhone.
 The start the [website](https://ergometer-space.org) in the browser.
 There are a view limitations:
     - Vr widget does not work (best to close this widget)
-    - The toolbar does look a bit strange.
+    - The top statusbar does look a bit strange when scolling.
+    - There is no sleep prevention.
+    - Only blue tooth (PM5 support)
 * Desktop/laptop: Ergometer-space Desktop App (download from the download menu)
   - Mac OS X [download](https://ergometer-space.org/downloads/Ergometer-space-installer.pkg)
   - Windows [download](https://ergometer-space.org/downloads/Ergometer-space-installer.exe)